 “Basically, I can certify that they understand that message without ever having to get on a flight or asking them to take time out of the field.
 Coaching with MindTickle is an area that we’re just scratching the surface on now and have found success with,” outlines Fulmar.

-- Surveys and feedback: “I use this when we do a meeting, such as a sales kickoff, to get feedback on the speakers and identify any hot topics the team may want to hear before the meeting.
-We then push information out to the reps afterwards and understand whether that information has been absorbed, they understand it, and if we need to spend more time on it,” explains Fulmar.
+“I use this when we do a meeting, such as a sales kickoff, to get feedback on the speakers and identify any hot topics the team may want to hear before the meeting.
+We then push information out to the reps afterward and understand whether that information has been absorbed, they understand it, and if we need to spend more time on it,” explains Fulmar.

 Data-driven sales enablement is crucial to maximizing sales effectiveness